Lex71/rmt.api/README.md

 ### Facilities

-Facilities represent the restaurants, and have relations with both users and tables
+Facilities represent the restaurants, in relation with both users and tables

 ### Tables